bds-ailab/shaman/README.md

 # Installation

 SHAMan can be installed in a containerized environment, as several docker containers run with `docker-compose`.
 However, this type of install is only suitable for demo purpose: it is not possible to infer proper performance metrics from hardwares or softwares when the optimization engine is running in a containerized environment.
-To deal with production installs, we provide a ansible playbook to deploy the services of the application that require the system's full performance.

 In both cases, the latest version of SHAMan pust be pulled by cloning this repository.
 The user must then move to the cloned repository.